unix-development/build-ar/README.md

    repositories and click on generate token.
 Make sure to have a copy of your new personal access token now because you won’t be able to see it again!

-8. Configure your repository
-   Create and define your repository configuration into `repository.json`.
+8. Create and define your repository configuration into `repository.json`.
 You can paste your personal access token into token parameters.

    *Be careful about SSH path because Travis-ci will remove files in choosen directory before deploying builded packages and database.*